-So imagine my surprise when I read a rather scathing article that implied women, minorities, and those that aren’t of the same mindset or physical conditioning of the author are just “trophy firefighters.”
+So imagine my surprise when I read a rather scathing article that implied women, minorities, and those that aren’t of the same mindset or physical conditioning as the author are just “trophy firefighters.”
 It read more of a rant than anything inspiring; you know when you are super frustrated and compose an email that you should probably wait 24 hours before you hit send?
 In some ways, I should be grateful for the article because it inspired me to finally speak up, stand up, and call out the bullies.
-I am issuing a challenge to my fire service family; enough is enough let’s get it together and focus on what makes this profession amazing.
+I am issuing a challenge to my fire service family; enough is enough.
+Let’s get it together and focus on what makes this profession amazing.

 But First, a Little Background

 In a few days, I will complete my 18th year in the fire service as a professional firefighter.
 But the reality is that I have spent my entire life in the fire service.
 My grandfather and my dad were both volunteer firefighters for several years.
 My dad spent at least 40 hours a week at his volunteer department, so naturally, we had to go to the fire station to see dad.